 The right to share in the proceeds of unexpectedly successful works

 ‘Bestseller’ provisions, enabling authors to share in the benefits where their works prove unexpectedly successful, exist most famously in the Netherlands and Germany.
 Essentially, they give authors the right to additional payment where works are so successful that what was initially agreed becomes ‘seriously disproportionate’ (Netherlands) or ‘evidently disproportionate’ (Germany) to the actual revenues.
 [Update – such a mechanism could have helped Georgette Heyer secure some of the windfall when the value of her copyrights skyrocketed soon after she sold them.]

 The right to ‘proportional remuneration’

 Some countries (including Spain, Italy and France) give authors a right to ‘proportional remuneration’ from their works’ exploitation.
-This should be familiar to many trade authors who are used royalties as a percentage of the RRP.
+This should be familiar to many trade authors who are accustomed to royalties as a percentage of the recommended retail price.
 In these systems, lump sums are generally also permitted where that’s unjustifiable in the circumstances or impossible to calculate.

 The right to ‘reasonable’ or ‘fair’ remuneration

 Authors in Germany have an inalienable right to ‘reasonable’ remuneration, taking into account factors such as the frequency, extent, time and duration of use.
 In the Netherlands, the equivalent right is to ‘fair’ remuneration.
 If contracts don’t meet these minimum standards, authors are entitled to extra payment.